 The recent decision in the case of Ubbi v Ubbi highlights the importance of updating your Will especially in today's society where we are seeing increased changes in the family structure.
 Blended families are now more common with many couples having children from previous relationships.
 These ever evolving structures are exciting and bring a new dynamic to family life but it is important to plan for the future.

 The case of Ubbi concerned a truly blended family.
 Mr Malkiat Ubbi (the deceased) was married to Mrs Susan Ubbi.
 In 1994, they had a child together, Jarnail.
 Jarnail was born with partial paralysis and learning difficulties.
-The parties later married in 2000.

 Shortly after this, in 2007, Malkiat met another women, Bianca, at work and started an affair with her.
 He was, for many years, living a "double life".